nemequ/wav/README.md

   use the header for anything else; functions are either implemented using portable code which clang recognizes and generates the correct instructions for or we call the builtins directly.

+  It could be made into a wrapper of `wasm_simd128.h`.
+It could also provide the same API as `wasm_simd128.h` using the WASMV functions.

 * *"WASMV" is a stupid name.*